-Maria's Diner offers true Tex-Mex experience - Port Arthur News
+ON THE MENU — Maria's Diner offers true Tex-Mex experience - Port Arthur News

 “We had this girl that was working with us in Port Neches,” Dumesnil said.
 “She told me to see American breakfast.
 She is white.
 She said she would teach me how to make the biscuits and the gravy and all that.
 I told her to do that and I will make Mexican breakfast.
 It really worked out for us.”

-Maria’s diner offers their full menu all day giving them a unique edge over other eateries, Dumesnil said.
+Maria’s diner offers its full menu all day, giving them a unique edge over other eateries, Dumesnil said.

 “We don’t feel like we have any competition,” she said.